Lindsey Vonn Says She Has Babies On The Brain Following Retirement Announcement

 Olympian Lindsey Vonn is ready to take the next step in her life following her retirement from skiing, the sport that made her famous.

-Today, Vonn gave her first official post-retirement interview on the Today Show with Hoda Kotb.
-Aside from just talking about the retirement, Vonn opened up a little bit about her personal life and her dreams to start a family in the near future.
+Today, Vonn gave her first official post-retirement interview on the Today Show with Hoda Kotb, per People.
+Aside from just talking about her retirement, Vonn opened up a little bit about her personal life and her dreams to start a family in the near future.
 As fans know, Vonn is dating NHL star P.K.
 Subban and since she’s 34-years-old, she knows that time isn’t exactly on her side.

-“We have to plan it out, but I mean I’m 34, so we’re thinking about it,” Vonn told Kotb.
+“We have to plan it out, but I mean, I’m 34, so we’re thinking about it,” Vonn told Kotb.

 Vonn was also quick to sing Subban’s praises over how supportive he has been of her storied career, something that she is really appreciative of.
 After she announced her retirement and then won the bronze medal at the women’s downhill at the FIS Alpine World Ski Championships in Are, Sweden, Subban decorated their home to celebrate her retirement and accomplishments.